flinnthebin/rusty-fan/README.md

 The Alienware Laptops come with Alienware Command Center on Windows distributions.
 They provide the same functionality, but with some sensor-driven safety features that will increase the fanspeed to prevent overheating.

 This functionality is difficult to replicate on Linux and is not yet implemented.
+It seems as thought the temperature sensor for the CPU accumulates to 70-80 degrees when the air around the CPU is still, disappears after a 2 second pulse and the temperature usually returns to the mid 60s.

 Anecdotally, my CPU temperature range at the various configurations are: